-DEO | Rwanda
+DÉO | Rwanda

+“I heard God’s voice say, ‘Go into prison,’” Pastor Déo said.
 “I told God, ‘I can’t go into the prisons unless you give me a love for the genocide prisoners.’”

 One year after the massacre of nearly 1 million Tutsis and moderate Hutus in 100 days, Pastor Déo was the first to enter the prisons and minister to his offenders.

-Inside, he was greeted with skepticism and hostility. “[A] minister looked me in the eye and asked me if I was crazy,” Pastor Déo said.
-“The prisoners said, Oh!
+Inside, he was greeted with skepticism and hostility.
+“A minister looked me in the eye and asked me if I was crazy,” Pastor Déo said.
+“The prisoners said, ‘Oh!
 How is a guy like this still alive?
 Why did he not die?
-Kill him now!
+Kill him now!’
 One said, ‘Please, let him finish his preaching.
 Kill him after.’
-Inside my heart I remember a quiet prayer: God, you sent me here.
-Please protect me.”
+Inside my heart, I remember the quiet prayer I said: ‘God, you sent me here.
+Please protect me.’”

-Pastor Déo preached from Isaiah 61:1 (NIV):
+Pastor Déo preached from Isaiah 61:1:

 “The Spirit of the Sovereign Lord is on me, because the Lord has anointed me to proclaim good news to the poor.
 He has sent me to bind up the brokenhearted, to proclaim freedom for the captives and release from darkness for the prisoners.”